 My mother used to make a Thumbprint Cookie, but she would fill them with Jam, which I was not that crazy about.
 I liked the cookie part but the Jam didn’t thrill me.

-After tasting these cookies I understand why she cut it out and never got rid of it.
+After tasting these cookies I totally understand why my friend’s mother cut out the recipe and never got rid of it.
 These will certainly become a Christmas Cookie tradition in our home.

 Lemon Thumbprint Cookies